 A City's community facilities are the structures that house services provided on a daily basis to the residents of a City.
-Generally, community facilities are provided by the City or other public entity such as a school district.
-In some cases, cities contract out for buildings or services to meet the daily needs of its residents.

-Basic community facilities and services remain the same, but they can change or expand in keeping with changing needs and population growth.
-Since Victoria will grow significantly over the planning period, it is inevitable that the City will need to plan for growth in community facilities as well.
+Generally, community facilities are provided by the City or other public entities such as a school district.
+Since Victoria will grow significantly over the planning period, the City will need to plan for growth in community facilities as well.